 This new LEED for Schools Gold facility houses preschool through eighth grade and includes a special education suite.
-The facility is part of a 100-acre campus that includes a new high school, sports fields, stadia, and a district transportation building.
+The facility is part of a 100-acre campus that includes a new high school, sports fields, stadium, and a district transportation building.
 The challenge was to design the school and site such that it could be operated as either a single program with a central administrative core or as two individual programs with uniquely identified administration suites on the end of each of two classroom wings.

 CLIENT: Aurora Public Schools

 The solution utilizes split parking lots to accommodate this future change, if desired.
 In the split scenario the two educational programs would share cafeteria, PE, art and media center spaces.